 Major in Supply Chain and Logistics Management

 From procurement to production, and to the final delivery of goods and services, Supply Chain and Logistics Management encompasses, within and among the extended enterprises, a coordinated operation of all business functions, which aims to fulfill customer orders at the right time and place.
-With experiential learning our unique major prepares students for the professional workforce in the global marketplace.
+With experiential learning, our unique major prepares students for the professional workforce in the global marketplace.
 Upon successful completion of this major, students will be confident in framing supply chain and logistics problems and in using analytics to derive effective and efficient managerial decisions that are values-based and sustainable.

 Learn more about the requirements to major in Supply Chain and Logistics Management.

-Major in Marketing Management
+Major in Marketing

-Learn about the factors that influence consumer behavior and how to collect and use information about the marketplace, while developing abilities to solve marketing problems.
+Learn about the factors that influence consumer behaviour and how to collect and use information about the marketplace, while developing abilities to solve marketing problems.
 This area provides an opportunity for students to be both creative and analytical.